 - not have allergies to bee stings or pollen

 reasonably fit, healthy and strong because some heavy lifting is involved

 - have good eyesight (with or without corrective lenses).

 Beekeepers in New Zealand need to be registered with AsureQuality.
 Part of the registration process involves registering your apiaries.

 DECA registration and inspections

-DECA training is not mandatory, but nearly all beekeepers are expected to be DECA registered.
-DECA sets out a code of beekeeping practice to ensure that the incidence of American foulbrood disease in hives is eliminated and doesn't recur.
+required, but nearly all beekeepers are expected to be DECA registered.
+DECA sets out a code of beekeeping practice to ensure that the incidence of American foulbrood disease in hives is eliminated.

 - AsureQuality - quality assurance services for beekeepers

 - New Zealand Management Agency of National American Foulbrood Pest Management Plan website - information about DECA registration and American foulbrood disease control